vikas-0/GeekyHub/content/post/difference-between-useEffect-and-direct-function-call/index.md

     hidden: true
 ---

-In React, the useEffect hook is pretty straightforward.
+In React, the `useEffect` hook is pretty straightforward.
 But its simplicity sometimes makes me forget its actual function.
-I remembered useEffect simply as something which takes a callback and a dependency array as arguments, and it will execute the callback whenever the dependency array is changed.
-And in case of no dependency array, it will run the callback each time the component renders.
+I thought of `useEffect` simply as something that takes a callback and a dependency array as arguments and executes the callback whenever the dependency array changes.
+Without a dependency array, it runs the callback each time the component renders.

-But then what will be the difference between the following two cases.
+But then, what is the difference between the following two cases?
 {{< figure src="useeffect.svg" alt="useEffect vs function call" >}}

-To find out, I have created a small React application with a couple of props and states of type number and four buttons to increment those numbers.
+To find out, I created a small React application with two numeric props, two numeric state values, and four buttons to increment those numbers.

 > ````App.js````
 ````js {linenos=table}